Poverty & Economic Development Full-time

 What makes you a great fit

-• 5-10 years of U.S. finance and analysis experience with increasing responsibility and deep knowledge of nonprofit accounting, financial planning, audits, and donor reporting.
+• Deep practical experience in U.S. 501(c)(3) nonprofit accounting, financial planning, audits, and donor reporting.

-• Experience working across multiple entities and country locations.
+• Experience designing or implementing internal control systems and working across multiple entities and country locations.

 Benefits